-Andrea Reitano, is a self-made businessman, whose bold character and instinctual business acumen has projected him onto the global scene.
+Andrea Reitano is a self-made italian businessman who has investments in a range of companies across hospitality , tech and real estate whose bold character and instinctual business acumen has projected him onto the global scene.

 From a young age, Andrea Reitano had different goals to his peers.
-Raised by his nonna, Andrea’s childhood dream was to be a politician.
 Andrea moved to Rome to study Economy and Finance, starting his university degree ahead at the age of 17.
 Supplementing his study with a job managing short lettings at a Real Estate agency, Andrea became exposed to an international set whose aspirational lifestyle inspired him to travel.
 So, with eight exams to finish, Andrea dropped out of university at 19, moved to London and began to learn English.
 What originally was two months, turned into six years, a lucky break and the beginning of a journey into the hospitality industry.

 Pressure from family back in Italy meant that Andrea had to justify his sudden change of heart.
 To stay in London, he needed an excuse and immediately looked to his greatest and unceasing passion, food.

 Andrea Reitano began to realise that his inspiration for food was different to many others.
 Growing up in Naples with a grandmother, who effectively was Andrea’s private chef up until the age of 13, instilled in him an emotive connection with food.
 For Andrea it is not the Michelin star or the fine dining that makes a restaurant great or elevates the food.
 It is the honesty, simplicity, memories and meaning that make culinary experiences unforgettable.
 Andrea’s ideas realised in project like Santo Mare in Marylebone, Osteria Romana in Knghtsbridge , Osteria Napoletana in Notting Hill , Forte Dei Marmi restaurant in Miami and KOWA in Milan.